T3K14/Carcassonne/README.md

 **How to make actions:**
 - Every Card has four edges, named 0, 1, 2 and 3, where 0 stands for the upper edge, 1 for the right one, etc. In addition every card has four corners, 4, 5, 6 and 7, where 4 stands for the upper left edge, 5 for the upper right edge, etc.

-- For every card that is drawn by the human player, a simplified image of the card ist  drawn to the screen and an information message is printed to the Console that looks like the following example:
+- For every card that is drawn by the human player, a simplified image of the card is drawn to the screen and an information message is printed to the console that looks like the following example:
 	>Die naechste Karte ist [S, O, S, S, G, False]
 	>Sie enthaelt folgende moegliche Meeplepositionen:
 	>Orte: